 Through these experiences, I learned that my personality favored a “slower pace” with quality patient contact.
 I believe understanding your personal strengths and weaknesses is a key element in achieving your full potential as a professional nurse.

 Honoring God’s direction in life, my family moved to Lodi, California, and I took a job in a small rural hospital as a perinatal nurse.
 A perinatal nurse cares for women during pregnancy, birth, and the postpartum stage.
 Responsibilities can also extend to the care of infants and assisting during a cesarean section.

-In this setting I learned to be flexible, how to be a team player, and to become a strong patient advocate.
+In this setting, I learned to be flexible, how to be a team player, and to become a strong patient advocate.
 I also realized my love for teaching.
-I taught childbirth and newborn care classes (which was great experience for a new graduate nurse), and a clinical instructor for nursing students.
+I taught childbirth and newborn care classes (which was a great experience for a new graduate nurse), and a clinical instructor for nursing students.
 In Lodi, God took my strengths and weaknesses and used them for His glory by teaching me to serve a multicultural population.

-My journey as a R.N. is not over.
+My journey as an R.N. is not over.
 Today, I enjoy teaching nursing students at Crown College and the freedom I have to incorporate a Christian viewpoint into the course content.
 I continue to seek God’s will in my life and believe it is a lifelong pursuit in order to stay in the exact center of His plan.